 - a.
 Random drug testing

 - b.
 Random room searches (significant contraband)

 - c.
 Visitation, or other social suspension

-- 4. Spiritual Accountability
+4. Spiritual Accountability

 - a.
 Specific and thematic community service

 - b.
 Reflection journals/papers

 - c.
 Community restitution

 - d.
 Mediation

 - e.
 Thematic Bible/book studies

-- 5. Organization Participation
+5. Organization Participation

 - a.
-Suspending all organizational events (practices, games, traveling etc.)
+Suspending all organizational events (practices, games, traveling, etc.) - b.

-- b.
 Loss/suspension of student leader positions and offices

-Please note: in cases where the university has reason to believe substance use/abuse, illegal behavior, addictions, self-harm is taking place, or is reasonably concerned for the physical or emotional wellbeing of a student, they reserve the right to notify the student's parent or legal guardian.
+Please note in cases where the University has reason to believe substance use/abuse, illegal behavior, addictions, or self-harm is taking place, or is reasonably concerned for the physical or emotional wellbeing of a student, they reserve the right to notify the student's parent or legal guardian.

-For second major offenses, and double-major offenses the following components will be incorporated:
+For Second Major offenses and Double-Major offenses the following components will be incorporated:

-- 1. Follow-up and accountability measures will remain in place for 6-9 months. - 2.
+- 1. Follow-up and accountability measures will remain in place for six to nine months. - 2.
 Half-way through the accountability season, Student Life will re-evaluate the student's progress, and may adjust the accountability and support consequences.
 (Financial consequences will not be increased.) - 3.
-During the evaluation period, the student will be required to complete a reflection assignment discussing lessons learned, and life changes taking place.
-Examples of reflection assignments include papers, videos or other creative projects.
+During the evaluation period, the student will be required to complete a reflection assignment discussing lessons learned and life changes taking place.
+Examples of reflection assignments include papers, videos, or other creative projects.